Reykjavik is amazing! If you’ve not been, go! Book flights now before you continue reading. Remember to come back after you’ve booked though…

 Quick tip: Bring a waterproof camera or a waterproof pouch to take a mobile phone in.
 You’ll want some Blue Lagoon selfies.

 Next up was our reservation at the Lava restaurant.
 The restaurant inside was really nice and you get some really nice views of the Lagoon from certain tables.

 As you’d expect at tourist traps like these, the restaurant is expensive, very expensive.
 We had lunch so they had seafood, Icelandic gourmet and vegetarian set menus – ISK 6,600 (£49 / $63) for two courses and ISK 7,600 (£56 / $72) for three courses.
 We weren’t too fussed about the set menus so we went for the a la carte menu.
 A starter was around ISK 2,700 (£20 / $26), a main was ISK 4,900 (£36 / $47) with desserts at around ISK 1,900 (£14 / $18).

 The food was phenomenal, if you’re a foodie / one of those Instagram food photographers you will love the food.
 The grilled beef tenderloin and lamb fillet, lovely!

 You have to exit through the gift store, naturally.
 A couple of tips for this though – you can buy the same things at the Blue Lagoon airport shop and you can buy online.
 You get a 10% code sent through pretty quickly (if you ordered tickets online) after arriving home so you could wait a week and save 10%.

 All in all, the Blue Lagoon is amazing!
-I’ll definitely be back!
+I’ll definitely be back.
+I hope you enjoyed my Blue Lagoon Review.
 If you do visit, let me know what you think.